wltk157/TokenViz/README.md

 # TokenViz

 ## Contents of this repository
-The repository includes the code used for our experiments, including implementations of the three tasks described in the text.
+The repository includes the code used for our experiments, including implementations of the three tasks described in the paper.

 .license.txt: The license of our code
 ├── clone_detection/code_classification/defect_detection: Implementation of this task